 “These multifaceted sources of reputation will not be a single algorithm: we will be able to perform a Google- or Facebook-like search and see a picture of a person’s behavior in many different contexts, over a length of time.
 Slivers of data that have until now lived in secluded isolation online will be available in one place.
 Answers on Quora, reviews on TripAdvisor, comments on Amazon, feedback on Airbnb, videos posted on YouTube, social groups joined, or presentations on SlideShare; as well as a history and real-time stream of who has trusted you, when, where and why.
 The whole package will come together in your personal reputation dashboard, painting a comprehensive, definitive picture of your intentions, capabilities and values. . .

-“By building a system based on ‘reputation API,’ 19 a combination of a user’s activity, ratings and reviews across sites is compiled.
+Author Rachel Botsman observed that “By building a system based on ‘reputation API,’ 14 a combination of a user’s activity, ratings and reviews across sites is compiled.
 [A company named] Legit is working to build a service that gives users a score from zero to 100.
-In trying to create a universal metric for a person’s trustworthiness, they are trying to ‘become the credit system of the sharing economy,’ says Jeremy Barton, the 27-year-old San Francisco-based cofounder of Legit.”
-20
+In its efforts to create a universal metric for a person’s trustworthiness, Legit is trying to ‘become the credit system of the sharing economy,’ says Jeremy Barton, the 27-year-old San Francisco-based co-founder of Legit.”
+15

 Portents for the future